Claiming Universal Credit? Why it could make it harder to cope

 You might have to cut back on certain luxuries for the short-term so you can make ends meet – so if you can cancel your gym membership and you don’t go, this could be a way to save.
 But don’t feel like you have to deny yourself any treats – it’s just about making sure you can afford the important things.

-And if you’re not sure how you’ll manage the bills on benefits, check out our blog to see how to cope when you move to Universal Credit.
+And if you’re not sure how you’ll manage the bills on benefits, check out our guide to budgeting for monthly bills.

 < Back to articles